evelyh/pick-the-ink/README.md

     - POST, Body: {img: file, title: String, desc: String}
       - With success return the image info of the posted image
     - GET
-      - With success return all the images stores in the database
+      - With success return all the images stored in the database
   - `/api/images/:imageId`
     - GET
       - With success return the image info with `imageID`